TernaryFortress/Security-Checklist/Linux/README.md

-# So you're sick of having your digital footprint being monetized, eh?
+# So you're sick of having your digital footprint monetized

 Linux can seem a bit daunting to deal with, if you've not used it before.
 We'll provide a brief rundown of what you need to know.